tonesharose31/Snacks-Inventory-Web-App-Project/README.md

 # Snacks-Inventory-Web-App-Project
-Nesha snacker Apper is a app design to keep track of the popular snacks in your area or else where.
+Nesha snacker Apper is a app design to keep track of the popular snacks in your area or any where in the world.

 The functionality of this app allows the user to